Ashutosh94g/PlacementManageementCell/README.md

 1. cd client
 2. npm install
 3. npm run dev for developement or npm build and npm serve for production

+Checkout readme file inside migrations folder to setup Mysql and define mysql username and password in .env file